City-of-Helsinki/profile-gdpr-api-tester/README.md

 ### ISSUER_TYPE

 The type of the issuer (authorizaton server) that the GDPR API Tester simulates.
+The type affects the contents of the generated access tokens.
 Allowed values are "tunnistamo" and "keycloak".

 ### GDPR_API_AUDIENCE